Apply cadence, synchronize with cross-domain planning.

 A successful event delivers three primary artifacts:

 - A set of ‘SMART’ solution PI objectives for the Solution Train, with the business value set by Solution Management, Solution Architect/Engineering, and customers.
-This may include stretch objectives, which are goals built into the plan but not committed to by the solution.
-Stretch objectives provide the flexible capacity and scope management options needed to increase reliability and quality of PI execution.
+This may include uncommitted objectives, which are goals built into the plan but not committed to by the solution.
+Uncommitted objectives provide the flexible capacity and scope management options needed to increase predictability and quality of PI execution.

 - A solution planning board, which highlights the objectives, anticipated delivery dates, and any other relevant milestones, aggregated from the program boards, as Figure 3 illustrates.